 Data privacy awareness training is stipulated in articles 39, 47 and 70 in GDPR and in recitals in the newer (post brexit) GDPR-UK regulation.
-It’s expected that staff involved in any customer processing activities will be trained at a minimum on a yearly basis on compliance obligations and privacy risks.
+California legislation also requires it It’s CCPA/CPRA acts of 2020/21 while HIPAA includes training requirements under 45 CFR § 164.530(b)(1) of the privacy rule.
+Basically it’s expected that staff involved in any customer or health personal data processing activities will be trained at a minimum on a yearly basis on compliance obligations and privacy risks.

-In addition to the regulations, privacy training is also recommended as a matter of common practice in the following cases;
+In addition to the regulations, privacy training is also required as a matter of common practice in the following cases;

-- After a suspected / confirmed data privacy approach
+- After a suspected / confirmed data privacy breach

 - Onboarding of new hires (HR Process)

 - For staff supporting high risk personal data processing operations

 - For data protection officers, privacy managers, compliance staff

 - To meet audit objectives & regulatory requests for proof of training